How to Move Images in Google Docs

 If, however, you don’t want to keep this kind of text wrapping on the image, head over to the next step.

-In the positioning menu, you’ll see five options: In line, Wrap text, Break text, Behind text, and In front of text.
+In the positioning menu, below your image, you’ll then see five options: In line, Wrap text, Break text, Behind text, and In front of text.

 Aside from easier moving of the image, you can also adjust the margin size surrounding it.